EllieChen-Git/frontend-pricing-portal-ERN/README.md

 ### Client Communication

 Initially, our client reached out to us on LinkedIn about this project idea.
-After several exchange, Ellie and Nina went to the client's office for the first client meeting.
+After several exchanges, Ellie and Nina went to the client's office for the first client meeting to discuss their requirements for the pricing portal system.

-After that, clients (project manager and lead engineer) and us (Robbie, Nina and Ellie) have been communicated through our slack channel.
+After that, clients (the project manager and the lead engineer) and us (Robbie, Nina and Ellie) have been communicated through our slack channel.
 We had 4 meetings with our client during the whole project time and we also demonstrated our MVP to them to collect their feedback before we complete the project.

+The lead engineer actually came to our presentation and also did manual testing on the spot for us, and the project manager sent us a video before the presentation.
+They are both very happy with our end results and will incorporate our project in their future product.

 - Client reached out to us
   ![](./docs/client-communication/LinkedIN_1.png)